 The requirement of decoders conforming to the Main 12 Still Picture, Main 12 4:4:4 Still Picture, or Main 16 4:4:4 Still Picture profile to be able to decode the first picture of certain bitstreams, similarly as for the Main 10 Still Picture profile, is missing.

 In Table A.1, the symbol '–' is used in cells wherein there is no constraint on the allowed values, i.e., all possible values for the corresponding syntax elements are allowed.
 To better match with the table caption, i.e., "Allowed values for syntax elements in the format range extensions profiles", all allowed values, e.g., 0..8 for sps_bitdepth_minus8 in those cells for sps_bitdepth_minus8 and currently filled with '–', should be included instead of just '–'.
 Or ever better, change the table caption to be "Greatest allowed values for syntax elements in the format range extensions profiles" and just include the greatest allowed value in each cell.

+During the discussion of JVET-X0073-v1, it was agreed to keep the table caption, and for each cell in the table, all allowed values of the corresponding syntax element for the corresponding profile are included.

 The caption of Table A.2 is "Bitstream indications for conformance to format range extensions profiles".
 However, in VVC each profile has its own general_profile_idc value, thus this copy & paste of the table caption from HEVC is confusing.
 It'd be better to change the caption to be something like "Allowed values for general_lower_bit_rate_constraint_flag for format range extensions profiles".